 Prescribing appropriately is a personal responsibility of medical practitioners.
 You must resist any pressure applied by anyone else including your employer or your patients to prescribe inappropriately.

-The Medical Council’s Guideline “Good Prescribing Practice” dated November 2016 states:
+The Medical Council’s Guideline “Good Prescribing Practice” dated March 2020 states:

 “Make the care of patients your first concern.
 You should only prescribe medicines or treatment when you have adequately assessed the patient’s condition, and/or have adequate knowledge of the patient’s condition and are therefore satisfied that the medicines or treatment are in the patient’s best interests.
 Alternatively you may prescribe on the instructions of a senior colleague or a practice colleague who can satisfy the above criteria, as long as you are confident that the medicines or treatment are safe and appropriate for that patient and the patient has given his or her informed consent.
 Medicines or treatment must not be prescribed for your own convenience or simply because patients demand them.“

 - Avoid writing prescriptions for yourself or those with whom you have a close personal relationship.
 It is never appropriate to prescribe or administer medicines with a risk of addiction or misuse, psychotropic medication or controlled drugs to yourself or someone close to you.
 An independent doctor should be engaged in these circumstances.

 - Avoid prescribing for a patient you have not examined except in circumstances where a colleague has done so and you are confident that the medications or treatment are safe and appropriate.

 - Keep accurate records of all medicines, including non-prescription medicines, prescribed or taken by patients.